 Asparagus also contains folic acid, important for making blood cells.
 Folic acid is also an essential nutrient during pregnancy as it is needed for foetal development.
 Just 150g of asparagus will provide the total recommended daily intake of folic acid for most adults (200mcg).
 The NHS recommends that pregnant women get 400mcg folic acid a day.

-Asparagus has long been known for its diuretic properties, meaning it's good for helping to flush out the kidneys and may help in the prevention of kidney stones.
+Asparagus has long been known for its diuretic properties.
 It also has anti-inflammatory effects, so may relieve inflammatory conditions.

 How much asparagus counts towards my five-a-day?